zeegoodz/MapReduce/README.md

 ##Discussion

+First off, we did not develop in Eclipse.
+We developed strictly using Bash and Vim, code our program.

 This project was fairly straight forward once we grasped the concept of Mapping and Reducing within InvertedIndex.java.
 We didn't do anything to the mapper class, instead we used a key value setup where the value was a string of the filename and